RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 10. Make sure to safely eject the hardware you were imaging.
 Failure to do so can result in irreparable damage to the media.
 11. Update the item's transfer status in the Digital Media Log (See [Recording Transfers in Digital Media Log](#recording-transfers-in-digital-media-log) for further instruction).

-### Further Information

-A detailed manual for FTK Imager is available as a PDF.
-It is located on the M drive or through the web. <http://ad-pdf.s3.amazonaws.com/ImagerUsersGuide.pdf>

 ## 3 and a Half Inch and 5 and One Quarter Inch Floppy Disks

 3 1/2 inch and 5 1/4 inch floppy disks need to be imaged using KryoFlux, a USB-based forensic floppy controller and the accompanying software.
 The following describes how to create disk images using KryoFlux.